srijagadiraju/VITAL/README.md

 ```
 - Vital offers the following features:

-- Restaurant Display: Explore a list of admin-approved featured restaurants, with information about their amenities and locations.

-- Filter: Use filters to narrow down your restaurant options based on whether they have wifi, restrooms, or power outlets.

-- Create New Restaurant: If you don't see a specific restaurant in our list, you can contribute by adding a new one.
-Your input will be stored in our PendingRestaurants database and reviewed by our admin team.

-- Update Restaurant: You can update key information about existing restaurants, such as whether they have wifi, restrooms, or power outlets.
+- Homepage: Understand what Vital is Your starting point to the seamless connection between you and your healthcare specialists.
+Our dedicated system empowers you to schedule, manage, and prepare for your appointments with ease, ensuring personalized care at every step.

+- Register: from the homepage you can register to use the website.

-- User Messages: If you have concerns or feedback, you can use our user message form to contact us.
-Enter your name, email, and your message, and we'll get back to you promptly.
+- Login: If you already have an account, you can login to see your appointments/notes or schedule new appointment.

+- Patient Portal: You can see all the different appointements available and choose the best one.

+- Appointment Confirmation page: once you select your appointment you will be redirected to the confirmation page, where you will be able to view the details, send a message to your doctor prior to your visit and also delete appointments.

+- Notes: you can keep a record of the notes you have take form your doctor, you can add, update, delete your notes.
 ```

 ## Features